More than 40 GOP senators urge Biden to aid ‘transfer of aircraft’ to Ukraine

 American officials have criticized Poland’s proposal to transfer MiG-29 jets through the United States as risking escalation without significantly changing the situation in Ukraine, given that Ukraine’s air force is largely intact.

-A spokesperson for the White House, Sean Savett, on Thursday evening noted comments from the U.S. military commander in Europe and Pentagon press secretary John Kirby.
+Asked about the senator’s letter Thursday evening, White House spokesperson Sean Savett noted comments from the Pentagon and the U.S. military commander in Europe expressing those views.

-“We believe the most effective way to support the Ukrainian military in their fight against Russia is to provide increased amounts of anti-tank weapons and air defense systems, which is on-going with the international community,” the commander of U.S. European Command, Gen. Tod D. Wolters, said in a statement.

 The GOP lawmakers’ letter increases pressure on the Biden administration to go further and underscores the party’s support for major actions against the Kremlin.
-The White House announced a ban on Russian oil and natural gas imports this week with bipartisan support, and Congress advanced a multibillion-dollar aid package for Ukraine that would provide military and humanitarian support and help NATO allies.
+The White House announced a ban on Russian oil and natural gas imports this week with bipartisan support, and Congress passed a multibillion-dollar aid package for Ukraine that would provide military and humanitarian support and help NATO allies.

 U.S. to ban oil imports from Russia as White House explores drastic plans to buffer economy from energy shock